RevenueHunt/docs/docs/customer-success/reduce-dropoff.md

     Check our [How to A/B Test You Quiz](https://docs.revenuehunt.com/how-to-guides/ab-test-quiz/) article for instructions.

 ### Step 5: Analyze and Adjust
-Use the Shop Quiz [analytics](https://docs.revenuehunt.com/reference/quiz-builder/#analytics) or [GA4](https://docs.revenuehunt.com/how-to-guides/integrate-google-analytics/) to review the performance of both quiz versions.
+Use the Product Recommendation Quiz [analytics](https://docs.revenuehunt.com/reference/quiz-builder/#analytics) or [GA4](https://docs.revenuehunt.com/how-to-guides/integrate-google-analytics/) to review the performance of both quiz versions.

 Pay attention to the completion rates and participant feedback to understand what works best.